top of page

 The Wizards' War

-Son of Nordamar, the eldest son of Galafad, Nordur is the prince of Ashin and the rightful successor to the throne.
-Still an infant, Nordur became orphaned when Nordamar went hunting and suffered an accident, falling from a high cliff.
-The only father he has known is Ginlafar, who took care of him and his mother after assuming the throne following Galafad's death.
-Tragically, Ginlafar's queen died a few years after his coronation while giving birth to their first and only child.
-In an unusually harsh and cold year, their son Gilad succumbed to a severe flu and passed away before reaching his third year of life.
-With no other heirs, Nordur was named as the successor.
-Currently, due to a deliberate distancing from King Ginlafar, Nordur serves as the Lord of the Citadel of Malsh, located near Ashin, and commands a large detachment of Ashinors who monitor the Frozen Mountains of Ashin.
+Nordur, the son of Nordamar and the firstborn of Galafad, is the prince of Ashin and the rightful heir to the throne.
+As a baby, Nordur became an orphan when Nordamar went hunting and tragically fell from the edge of a cliff.
+The only father he ever knew was Ginlafar, who took care of him and his mother after ascending to the throne following Galafad's death.
+Unfortunately, the queen of Ginlafar passed away a few years after the coronation, giving birth to their first and only child.
+In a year of intense and abnormal cold, Gilad, the king's sole son, succumbed to a severe flu, having not yet reached his third birthday.
+With Ginlafar left without heirs, Nordur was named his successor.
+Currently, due to a deliberate distancing from King Ginlafar, Nordur is the Lord of the Citadel of Malsh, located near Ashin, and commands a large detachment of Ashinors who monitor the Frozen Mountains of Ashin.

 UTHIROL